 Reading At New Moston Primary School

 At New Moston Primary School, we believe that reading opens doors for our pupils, improving their language and vocabulary skills and stimulating their imaginations.
 We aim to provide children with an English-rich environment which provides a rich cultural, emotional and diverse reading curriculum.
-We strive to ensure that all our learners learn to read regardless of their background, needs or ability.
+We have a unwavering commitment to ensuring that all our learners learn to read fluently regardless of their background, needs or ability.
 We use high quality texts and inspiring learning opportunities to ensure that our learners:

 - Gain a life-long enjoyment of reading and books.

 - Apply a knowledge of structured synthetic phonics in order to decode unfamiliar words with increasing accuracy and speed;

 - Be able to read with expression, clarity and confidence;

 - Develop a good linguistic knowledge of vocabulary and grammar;